raphaelmue/dashup/docs/specifications/sad/sad.md

 But of course, the dashup project should be safe as we are storing user sensitive data that should not fall into wrong hands.

-Architectural constraints for this project might be the interaction with panels, since we do not allow the user to upload executable code for security reasons.
-So the developer might be limited when it comes to the interaction of the user with the developers panels.
+Architectural constraints for this project might be the interaction with panelswidgets, since we do not allow the user to upload executable code for security reasons.
+So the developer might be limited when it comes to the interaction of the user with the developers panelswidgets.
 But we do accept this limitation, because of the security goal.

 ## 4. Use-Case View